kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 In case you're using a windows laptop, then you'll need to track down and install these software, you can also try using [chocolatey](https://chocolatey.org/) which is the windows equivalent of brew.
 There are some other softwares that you need to install, we'll cover them later in the course.

-As part of this course we'll be running virtual machines on your workstation so you need to have a have reasonably specced workstation to do that, ideally 16GB of RAM and a quad core processor.
+In a small number of videos I will be using  Vagrant to run multiple virtual machines on my workstation.
+So you need to have a have reasonably specced workstation if you want to follow along, ideally 16GB of RAM and a quad core processor.
 Also about 10 GB of disk available disk storage.

 ## Study guide

 This course comes with it's very own study guide, that has everything you need to follow along, including the example yaml descriptors:

 [https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide)

+This study guide is constantly evolving and  is being regularly updated with improvements and new content.
+Also if you have any suggestions about making changes then please raise an issue or submit a pull request.

 ## Notations